AssuranceMaladieSec/CertStreamMonitor/README.md

    Example: Alerts_dir = ./alerts/%%Y/%%m/%%d
 - `ACTServer`: you can specify the CT logs aggregator server of your choice.
 By default, it is the server run by Calidog Security.
 - `Proxy_*` parameters : allow you to specify HTTP proxy informations (server, port[, user, password]) for CertStreamMonitor.py script to connect to the CT logs aggregator server.
+- `Safe_Browsing\API_Key`: indicate (if you want) your Google Safe Browsing API key in order to check hostnames that are UP against Google Safe Browsing Lookup API

 ## Usage